David Maurstad

 David Ingolf Maurstad (born August 26, 1953) is an American politician and government official who was the 36th lieutenant governor of Nebraska from 1999 to 2001.
-He was appointed mitigation division director at Federal Emergency Management Agency (FEMA) in 2006.
+He was appointed Regional Director at Federal Emergency Management Agency (FEMA) Region 8 in 2001.

 Education

 Maurstad received his Bachelor of Science in business administration and Master of Business Administration from the University of Nebraska–Lincoln.

 Career

-Maurstad was an insurance agent for nearly 25 years and later served as the mayor of Beatrice and as a member of the Nebraska Legislature.
+Maurstad was an insurance agent for nearly 25 years and served as member of School District 15 board and the mayor of Beatrice and as a member of the Nebraska Legislature.
 He was lieutenant governor from 1999 to 2001.
 In 2001, he became director of the Federal Emergency Management Agency Region VIII (Colorado, Montana, North Dakota, South Dakota, Utah, Wyoming).
-He was appointed Mitigation Division director at FEMA in 2006.
-He serves as its deputy associate administrator for Federal Insurance and Mitigation (FIMA) and as the senior executive of the National Flood Insurance Program (NFIP).
+He was appointed Federal Insurance Administrator and Assistant Administrator Mitigation Directorate at FEMA in 2006.
+He currently serves as its deputy associate administrator for Resilience and as the senior executive of the National Flood Insurance Program (NFIP).